 One of the most misunderstood issues online has to do with copyright.
-Both with e-mail and website content copyright issues.
+Both with email and website content copyright issues.
 For some reason, as with many things online, there is this incorrect perception that anything goes or that the entire online world is “public domain.”

-But I can help you avoid potential problems based on guiding clients for over a decade about the issues involved in using other’s work.
-Hopefully, this effort will help you from finding out the hard way that copyright is alive and well online.
+But I can help you avoid potential problems by guiding clients for decades about the issues involved in using others’ work.
+Hopefully, this effort will help you not to find out the hard way that copyright is alive and well online.

 Questions and Answers About Online Copyright

 Can I right-click, save anything online and use it how I wish?

 This is a perfect example of just because you can doesn’t mean you do.
 Those graphics or files were created by someone out there.
 They legally attained the copyright upon that file creation.

 There is no changing that.
 Without their specific (preferably written) permission to use that file or graphic, you have no right to take it and use it as you please.

 There is no exception to this rule.
 Always ask a site owner before you illegally swipe anything off their site to display your website, social media, or email blasts.

 As long as I note the author’s name, can I use their website’s content on my website?

 Although you are being nice and giving credit where credit is due, you still need to ask the author’s permission to use their work.